-DescriptionBased on the lesser-known V'Ball coin-op, Super Spike V'Ball challenges players to bump, set, and spike their way to a beach volleyball championship.
+DescriptionU.S.
+Championship V'Ball, renamed Super Spike V'Ball for its NES conversion, is a lesser-known coin-op.
+It challenges players to bump, set, and spike their way to a beach volleyball championship.
 Teams of two travel the USA and the world, visiting venues like Chicago, Los Angeles, Hawaii, and Australia.
-This game can be played by 1-4 players simultaneously, although an NES Satellite or NES Four Score device (and extra controllers) are required for three or four players.
+This game can be played by 1-4 players simultaneously, although on the NES a Satellite or Four Score device (and extra controllers) are required for three or four players.

 - "US Championship V'Ball" -- Japanese title